kerberos-io/vault/kubernetes/README.md

 ### OpenEBS

-Some of the services we'll leverage such as MongoDB or Minio leverage some storage, to persist their data safely.
+Some of the services we'll leverage such as MongoDB or Minio require storage, to persist their data safely.
 In a managed Kubernetes cluster, the relevant cloud provider will allocate storage automatically for you, as you might expect this is not the case for a self-hosted cluster.

 Therefore we will need to prepare some storage or persistent volume.
 To simplify this we can leverage the OpenEBS storage solution, which can automatically provision PV (Persistent volumes) for us.